10 Helpful Ways You Can Manage Family Stress During the Holidays

 People rely on devices to separate from stressful people and situations and avoid discomfort.
 Make a concerted effort to put away devices and have real conversations, especially at the dinner table.

-#10 Identify a “lifeline” to call or talk with when you start to feel stressed.
+#10 Identify a “lifeline” to call or talk with to manage family stress during the holidays.

 Having a trusted friend on call to let you release the pressure before it builds up can be very helpful.